Clinical Documentation Improvement Specialist Course

 Yes!
 Many CDIS’s work from home, so it is a real option for you.
 You also have the option to work in a hospital or clinic as well.
 Whether you want to work face-to-face with people, or virtually, there are options available to you.

 Students are able to purchase extensions gives them more time in their program.
-Extensions can be purchased at a rate of $150 for one month, or $350 for three months.
-Students can only purchase up to 4 months of additional time.
+Extensions can be purchased at a rate of $150 for one month.
+Students can only purchase up to 2 months of additional time.

 Great question!
 Our programs include ‘a little bit of everything.’
 We design our content to work with every learning style.
 You will read, watch, interact with, and complete quizzes.
 You are not going to just sit around and read.
 You will watch videos, complete various activities that are designed to highlight the CDIS career.
 This course is designed by real Clinical Documentation Improvement Specialists to teach you what you need to know.
 No fluff.